pac4j/spring-security-pac4j/README.md

 - protect your application by authenticating at the OAuth provider (like Facebook for example)
 - get your OAuth profile (first name, last name, birthdate...) after being authenticated.

 <b>That's exactly what this Spring Security OAuth client library does.</b> It's based on my <a href="https://github.com/leleuj/scribe-up">scribe-up</a> library (which deals with OAuth authentication and user profile retrieval).
-For a better understanding of <b>scribe-up</b>, take a look at the <a href="https://github.com/leleuj/scribe-up/wiki/Technical-description">technical description of the project</a> or browse the <a href="http://javadoc.leleuj.cloudbees.net/">Javadoc</a>.

 <h2>OAuth providers supported</h2>